 A unique Pan India LEDP "MY PAD MY RIGHT" covering 35 districts was launched on the International Day for Rural Women i.e. 15 October 2020, through NABFOUNDATION.
 The project was launched by Smt.
-Smriti Irani, Hon’ble Minister for Women and Child Development and Textiles with Padmashri Shri.
-Arunachalam Muruganantham, who has designed the award winning low cost pad making machine and who IS the Technical Partner for the project.
+Smriti Irani, Hon’ble Minister for Women and Child Development and Textiles.
+Padmashri Shri.
+Arunachalam Muruganantham, who has designed the award winning low cost pad making machine is the Technical Partner for the project.

 Under this project, LEDP channel is used to provide livelihood opportunities to SHGs through sanitary pad making machine with the required training skills for producing and marketing the pads.
 Apart from generating livelihood for the concerned SHGs, project aims to improve the menstrual hygiene accessibility for women in rural India.
-During the year, against total project outlay of ?
-1.99 crore, an amount of ?
-1.63 crore has been utilized, 34 machines installed and production started in select 34 districts covering 1128 villages.
+A total of 2038 villages have been covered under the project, with around 7,204 pads distributed free of cost.

 Revision in JLG and MEDP/ LEDP guidelines

 With a view to make enterprise and livelihood programmes more effective, MCID-NABARD updated the guidelines under MEDP and LEDP.
 The programmes now includes JLG members as participants, provision of daily stipend to participants, additional training on market linkages, e-marketing, branding and packaging, demonstration unit and issuance of Training Certificates for enabling participants to obtain Bank loan to set up enterprises.
 The grant assistance has been enhanced for MEDPs budget from Rs.1.00 lakh to Rs.1.50 lakh for MEDP.
-Further, two models under LEDP have been introduced i.e. Model I for participants upto 120 (Farm Sector) and from ?4.98 lakh to ?7.15 lakh (Off Farm Sector), Model II for participants upto 60 (Farm & Off Farm Sector).
+Further, two models under LEDP have been introduced i.e. Model I for participants upto 120 (Farm Sector) and participants upto 90 (Off Farm Sector), Model II for participants upto 60 (Farm & Off Farm Sector).
 Following is the respective increase in LEDP budgets:

 Pilot projects for Entrepreneurship Development

-The pilot project on ‘Nurturing Women’s Livelihoods and Entrepreneurship’ sanctioned to FWWB with a financial assistance of ?65.42 lakh is to be implemented in 9 districts of 3 states, viz., Gujarat, Nagaland and Manipur including 3 Aspirational and 5 WSHG districts for promoting micro-enterprises by 800 rural women, of which, 400 enterprises will be linked with credit.
-Enhancement in family income by 25% is anticipated under the project.
+The pilot project on ‘Nurturing Women’s Livelihoods and Entrepreneurship’ was sanctioned to FWWB in 2021-22 with a financial assistance of ?65.42 lakh.
+It is being implemented in 9 districts of 3 states, viz., Gujarat, Nagaland and Manipur including 3 Aspirational and 5 WSHG districts for promoting micro-enterprises by 800 rural women, of which, 400 enterprises were to be linked with credit.
+Enhancement in family income by 25% was anticipated under the project.
 As on 31 March 2023, 842 beneficiaries across the 3 States were imparted training in various skills, viz., bamboo craft, baking, pickle/jam/papad making, fruit processing, tailoring, etc. Of these, 570 trainees have also been credit linked.

 Subsequent to the announcement made by the Hon’ble Finance Minister in the Union Budget 2011-12, a scheme for promotion and financing of Women Self Help Groups (WSHGs) in association with Govt. of India is being implemented across 150 backward and Left Wing Extremism (LWE) affected districts of the country since March-April 2012.
 The scheme aims at saturating the districts with viable and self-sustainable WSHGs by involving anchor agencies who shall promote and facilitate credit linkage of these groups with Banks, provide continuous handholding support, enable their journey to livelihoods and also take the responsibility for loan repayments.
 Under the Scheme, in addition to working as an SHPI, the anchor agencies are also expected to serve as banking / business facilitator for the nodal implementing banks.

 To facilitate implementation of the Scheme, an exclusive fund viz.
-‘Women SHG Development Fund’ was set up by Dept. of Financial Services, Ministry of Finance, Govt. of India in NABARD with a stated corpus of ?
-500 Crore Grant support @ ?
-10,000/- per SHG to the Anchor agencies and also the cost of publicity, training and other capacity building initiatives is met out of this fund.
+‘Women SHG Development Fund’ was set up by Dept. of Financial Services, Ministry of Finance, Govt. of India in NABARD with a stated corpus of Rs 500 Crore Grant support @ Rs 10,000/- per SHG to the Anchor agencies.
+The cost of publicity, training and other capacity building initiatives is met out of this fund.